jonssonjunior94/Windows-10-Settings-And-Portable-Applications/README.md

 Type `powershell` and then press Enter.

-`powercfg -duplicatescheme 8c5e7fda-e8bf-4a96-9a85-a6e23a8c635c`
+Type `powercfg -duplicatescheme 8c5e7fda-e8bf-4a96-9a85-a6e23a8c635c` in Powershell and press Enter.

-Now it shows in Control Panel

 _______________________________________________________________________________________________________________________________________________________